LiamMry/LiamMry.github.io/index.md

 ### Demo 2 — The same mechanism, in pixel space

 In the 2D toy above, "modes" are points in the plane.
-In my actual work, each point is an *image*: the prior is a distribution over plausible images, and an observation y carves out the subset consistent with the measurements.
+In my actual work, each point is an entire *signal* — here an image, because faces make the mechanism easy to see: the prior is a distribution over plausible reconstructions, and an observation y carves out the subset consistent with the measurements.
 The three clips below use the **same score network** trained on FFHQ faces — the only difference between them is the conditioning.

 First, unconditional generation: the reverse process turns pure noise into a face sampled from the prior.
 The other two clips show posterior sampling on two inverse problems from my calibrated posterior sampling work — **random inpainting** and **motion deblurring**.
 In each, the observation y stays fixed while three independent runs produce three *different but equally plausible* reconstructions.
 That diversity is not a defect, it is the posterior distribution itself — exactly the uncertainty that a single point-estimate reconstruction (or a regression network) throws away, and the quantity my work aims to sample faithfully.